UCLAdeepvision/CS269-Projects-2025Spring/_posts/2025-06-03-student-27-WebAgent.md

 In more recent literature, Agent Q [27] couples Monte-Carlo Tree Search with an LLM policy, augments each node with AI-feedback self-critique to densify sparse web rewards, and finally distills both winning and failing branches through Direct Preference Optimization; this “search-and-learn” loop boosts WebShop success to roughly 50 % and raises real-world OpenTable booking from 18 % to 81–95 %, surpassing GPT-4o and human baselines.
 InfiGUI-R1 [28] moves GUI agents from reactive clicking to deliberative reasoning via a two-stage Actor2Reasoner pipeline: Spatial Reasoning Distillation first implants explicit cross-modal reasoning traces, then RL-based Deliberation Enhancement rewards sub-goal planning and error recovery, producing a 3 B-parameter agent that matches or outperforms far larger models on ScreenSpot [29] grounding and long-horizon AndroidControl [31] tasks.
 Complementing these, UI-R1 [30] shows that a lean rule-based reinforcement fine-tuning regime—with a novel action-type/argument/format reward and GRPO on just 136 hard examples—can lift a 3 B Qwen-2.5-VL model by +22 pp on ScreenSpot and +12 pp on AndroidControl [31], rivaling much larger SFT models and even demonstrating that explicit reasoning can be skipped for simple grounding without loss of accuracy.

-## Replication Study: Evaluating Qwen-2.5-VL as a GUI Agent
+## Replication Study: Evaluating Qwen-2.5-32b as a Web Agent

 ## Conclusion